CS342/CS342-2023-Application/README.md

 <!--

-This source file is part of the StanfordBDHG Template Application project
+This source file is part of the CS342 2023 Application project

 SPDX-FileCopyrightText: 2023 Stanford University